iamhectorsosa/meeseeks/README.md

 ## Next.js API Handler

 So, how are we building our response?
 For that we need to fire up a Next.js project.
-If you need help starting one, I recommend using [this](https://nextjs.org/docs/getting-started) resource.
-Once there, let's create an API file named `greet`, set up our `Bot User OAuth Token` environment variable using an `.env.local` file (read how more about it [here](https://nextjs.org/docs/basic-features/environment-variables)) and here's what I ended up writing:
+If you need help starting one, I'd recommend using [this](https://nextjs.org/docs/getting-started) resource.
+Once there, let's create an API file named `greet`, set up our `Bot User OAuth Token` environment variable using an `.env.local` file (read more about environment variables [here](https://nextjs.org/docs/basic-features/environment-variables)).
+Here's what I ended up writing:

 ```javascript
 export default async function handler() {